PaddlePaddle/PaddleSpeech/doc/src/tts_text_front_end.md

 ## Text Normalization(文本正则)

-The **basic preprocessing steps** that occur in English NLP, including data cleaning,stemming/lemmatization, tokenization and stop words. **not all of these steps are necessary for Chinese text data!**
+The **basic preprocessing steps** that occur in English NLP, including data cleaning, stemming/lemmatization, tokenization and stop words.  **not all of these steps are necessary for Chinese text data!**

 ### Lexicon Normalization